In the AI Era, Code Is Cheap. Reputation Isn’t.

 Harsh truth: Maintainers are human.
 If interacting with you feels expensive, they may subconsciously deprioritize your work, resulting in fewer reviews, merges, and release‑note mentions.

 When you use LLMs or agents, you can generate dozens or hundreds of PRs quickly.
 If maintainers can’t review them all, many will simply be ignored.
-That’s effectively a Denial of Service (DoS): you’re sending more requests than the maintainers can process.
+That’s effectively a Denial‑of‑Service (DoS): you’re sending more requests than the maintainers can process.

-3. Quality that doesn’t cut corners (pls don’t sue me, Wendy’s)
+3. Deliver quality that doesn’t cut corners

 Be human.
 Respect the maintainers’ time and work.